ndoniyor/elden-ring-build-randomizer-beta/README.md

 - [ ] Add column to weapon csv indicating type (user can specify what kind of weapons)
 - [ ] Add full randomizer (no bias) and refined randomizer
 - [x] Merge databases
+- [ ] If weapon is a bow - find bow Ash of War